New Patients 704-486-8911

 Crooked Teeth Charlotte, NC

 Are your crooked teeth causing bite issues?
 Even worse, are they causing confidence issues?
 Do you want a straighter and more balanced smile?
-You might be hesitant to do anything about it because you think traditional metal braces are the only way to straighten your crooked teeth, and you don’t want the discomfort or attention that metal braces may cause.
+You might be hesitant to do anything about it.

 Crooked teeth can cause many problems.
-For example, it can be difficult to clean the space between teeth when they are crooked.
+For example, it can be difficult to clean the space between them.
 Misaligned teeth are more susceptible to cavities, and damage from plaque and tartar.
-Crooked teeth can cause teeth to shift further into misalignment, due to their attempt to fill gaps.
-Without treatment, they can also cause chronic headaches, tooth decay, gum disease, and TMJ.
+Crooked teeth can cause teeth to shift further into misalignment because of their attempt to fill gaps.

+Without treatment, they can also cause chronic headaches, tooth decay, gum disease, and TMJ pain.
 Crooked teeth can also make it more difficult for patients to bite evenly.
-Those with a misaligned bite or crooked teeth are at a higher risk for teeth grinding issues, also known as bruxism.
-Patients who suffer from bruxism have worn-down teeth.
+Those with a misaligned bite or crooked teeth are at a higher risk for teeth grinding issues, or bruxism.
+Patients who are already suffering from bruxism have worn-down teeth as well.

 straighten crooked teeth in Charlotte, NC